Having the best voir dire questions goes a long way to ensuring higher verdicts.

 By employing the best voir dire questions, you reward yourself and your client with the most advantageous jury possible.
 The more advantageous the jury duty is, the better your chances of winning larger awards will be.
 That’s why sample jury selection questions is so critical and why many highly respected trial attorneys swear their cases are won or lost in the voir dire stage.

-Billy Beane turned the business world upside down with his use of data and analytics.
+Billy Beane turned the business world upside down using data and analytics.
 From Major League Baseball, the Moneyball revolution spread across all professional sports and into totally unrelated industries.
 Now even law firms are getting into the data game.

 Our technology-driven process includes applications, infrastructure, and best practices that enable optimal decisions for analyzing data.
 From this analysis, we present actionable information to help lawyers, consultants, and other trial team members make informed business decisions.